luke-777/markdown-tag-aspnet/README.md

 @addTagHelper *, MarkdownTagExample
 ```
 ## Usage
-To render Markdown in our View add the tag to our view:
+To render Markdown in our View add the tag to your view:
 ```csharp
 @{
     ViewData["Title"] = "Home Page";